Skip to the main content

 Updated Mar 31, 2018

-• confidence working with animals
+• Confidence working with animals of all sizes and species

-• manual dexterity
+• Manual dexterity

-• good physical health and strength
+• Good physical health and strength

-• communication skills
+• Communication skills

-• the ability to work well with people
+• The ability to work well with people

-• the ability to work well as part of a team.
+• The ability to work well as part of a team

 They should enjoy:

-• having clear rules and guidelines for their work
+• Having clear rules and guidelines for their work

-• performing lab and diagnostic procedures.
+• Performing lab and diagnostic procedures

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.